vibbits/nextflow-workshop/README.md

 </div>

-In the following steps we will add new features to this script:
+In the following exercises, we will add new features to this script.

 **Exercise 2.1**
 =============